stemformulas/stemformulas.github.io/content/formulas/pythagorean-theorem/index.md

 ## Example

-After being rejected by another girl, Kevin bends forward to pick up his hurt ego.
+After being rejected by a girl, Kevin bends forward to pick up his hurt ego.
 His legs contact the floor at a right angle and his arms + torso miraculously reach the ground in front of him.

 If his legs are 30 meters long, and his arms + torso are 50 meters long, how far away is his ego from his legs?